 Karen Zajac, musician for the Saturday evening service, has a Masters in Music from Northwestern University emphasizing both piano and voice throughout her education.
-She serviced for many years as a mezzo-soprano soloists for the Chicago Symphony Orchestra Chorus and in Chicago area churches and synagogues.
+She was a professional member of the Chicago Symphony Chorus for 20 years and was a soloist with the Chicago Symphony on numerous occasions.
+She was also active as a soloist in Chicago area churches and synagogues.
 She taught elementary music education, also serving as district music coordinator for the Winnetka Public Schools in Winnetka, IL.
-Karen has been and active piano soloist and accompanist in both the Chicago and San Diego areas.
+Karen has been an active piano soloist and accompanist in both the Chicago and San Diego areas.

 Scott Steller received his Bachelor of Music degree in double bass performance from the University of Redlands, and Masters of Music degree in double bass performance from San Diego State University.
 A lifelong member of Incarnation, Scott has been involved in its choirs (SonShine Singers, Illumination) and various music groups (Joyful Noise, chamber ensembles, Revived), and in 2013 he became the leader of Incarnation's contemporary band, "Revived".

 Scott teaches music through his private studio, teaching various ages how to read and play music on the double bass, cello, bass guitar, and guitar.
 Scott has performed with many bands, symphonies and chamber orchestras in Southern California and the East Coast.
 He is currently the principal bassist for the Grossmont Symphony Orchestra and the assistant principal bassist for the La Jolla Symphony Orchestra.